isovalent/ebpf-docs/docs/ebpf-library/libbpf/userspace/bpf_link__detach.md

 ## Usage

-This detaches the BPF link from the kernel but does delete the pin or free resources associated.
+This detaches the BPF link from the kernel but does not delete the pin or free resources associated.

 ### Example